 The awards include two high-profile Lieutenant Governor’s awards, a tradition MCC established in 2001 to recognize Manitoba’s foremost business leaders.
 Each year, MCC tasks its Jury Committee to bestow the LG awards on leaders whose vision, integrity, entrepreneurial spirit, exemplary achievements, and philanthropy demonstrate consistent best practice in business at the highest level.

-This year’s Lieutenant Governor’s Award for Outstanding Commitment to the Community by an Individual is given to Doug Harvey, President & CEO, the DLH Group Inc.
+This year’s Lieutenant Governor’s Award for Outstanding Contribution to the Community by an Individual is given to Doug Harvey, President & CEO, the DLH Group Inc.

 “Doug embodies the very spirit of this award,” says Davidson.
 “Not only is he a successful business owner employing more than 1,000 people across the country, he’s a tireless community booster and philanthropist.
 He inspires staff to commit to volunteerism and fundraising, and he is civic-minded, serving on multiple boards and committees that help raise up Winnipeg and its residents.
 His company provides community organization sponsorships and Maxim donates a percentage of annual revenues to charity.
 Bottom line, Doug leads by example, and he has had an immeasurable impact on Winnipeg, and across Manitoba and Canada.”

-The Lieutenant Governor’s Award for Outstanding Commitment to the Community by a Business is awarded to Price Industries.
+The Lieutenant Governor’s Award for Outstanding Contribution to the Community by a Business is awarded to Price Industries.

 “Price Industries upholds the belief that as a successful enterprise, they have a responsibility to help those who are less fortunate,” says Davidson.
 “The company is a devoted partner to United Way, supports local fundraisers, and they award ongoing charitable sponsorships to hundreds of organizations across the country, including the True North Hockey Academy.
 They are dedicated to the common good and very deserving of this recognition.”